py-why/EconML/doc/spec/estimation/dml.rst

     of two base treatments.
 Then these product will enter in the model and an effect for that product will be estimated.
     This effect will be the substitute/complement effect of both treatments being present.
 See below for more examples.

+    If you have too many treatments, then you can use the :class:`.SparseLinearDML`.
+However, this method will essentially impose a regularization that only a small subset of your featurized treatments has any effect.

 - **What if my treatments are continuous and don't have a linear effect on the outcome?**

     You can impose a particular form of non-linearity by specifying a `treatment_featurizer` to the estimator.